RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

         }

-        inline void smearTaus(std::vector<HEPUtils::Particle*>& taus) {
+        /// Randomly smear the supplied taus' momenta by parameterised resolutions inline void smearTaus(std::vector<HEPUtils::Particle*>& taus) {
           // We need to smear pT, then recalculate E, then reset the 4-vector.
           // Same as for jets, but on a vector of particles. (?)